-ADSL2 and ADSL2+ are enhancements to the original ADSL technology and can provide higher speeds, particularly for those that live close to the BT exchange, as shown in the figure below.
+ADSL2 and ADSL2+ are enhancements to the original ADSL broadband technology and can provide higher speeds, particularly for those who live close to the BT exchange.
+ADSL2/2+ technology is now available to 98% of UK homes and premises.
+The maximum possible downlink connection speeds for ADSL2/2+ is 24 Mbps, which is substantial higher than the 8 Mbps maximum for ADSL.
 The term ‘ADSL2+’ is often used on its own, but equipment capable of supporting ADSL2+ will also support ADSL2.

 The key difference between ADSL2 and ADSL2+ is that ADSL2+ uses twice as much bandwidth along copper wires as ADSL2 does.
 ADSL2 uses exactly the same bandwidth as ADSL.
 Usually, equipment in the exchange decides on the operating mode to use, with ADSL2+ giving the highest speeds (due to its wider bandwidth) although this makes it more susceptible to line problems.
 If reliable operation at the wider bandwidth is not possible, the exchange equipment may force operation using the ADSL2 mode.
 ADSL2+ is generally the preferred mode of operation for shorter distances (from the exchange) and ADSL2 is generally the preferred mode of operation for longer distances.

 Users with a line loss of over 55 dB (which corresponds to a distance from the exchange of about 4 km) will generally benefit, as detailed in our Chart of ADSL and ADSL2+ speed versus distance and Chart of ADSL and ADSL2+ speed versus line loss articles.